Certificate III in Heavy Commercial Vehicle Mechanical Technology

 *ELICOS – English Language Intensive Courses for Overseas Students

-• you are a citizen and hold a passport from UK*, USA, Canada, NZ or Republic of Ireland
+• You are a citizen and hold a passport from UK*, USA, Canada, NZ or Republic of Ireland.

-• you are an applicant who is a Foreign Affairs or, Defence sponsored student or a Secondary Exchange student (AASES)
+• You are a Foreign Affairs, Defence sponsored student or a Secondary Exchange student (AASES).

-• you are enrolled in a principal course of study that is a registered school course, a standalone English Language Intensive Course for Overseas Students (ELICOS), a course registered to be delivered in a language other than English, or a registered post-graduate research course
+• You are enrolled in a principal course of study that is a registered school course, standalone ELICOS, a course delivered in a language other than English, or a registered post-graduate research course.

-• you have completed at least 5 years’ study in English in one or more of the following countries: Australia, UK, USA, Canada, New Zealand, South Africa, or the Republic of Ireland
+• You have completed at least 5 years’ study in English in Australia, UK, USA, Canada, New Zealand, South Africa, or Republic of Ireland.

 Note: You may be required to provide evidence of an English test score with your visa application if you hold a British National Overseas (BNO) passport.

-Conditions of Entry:
+Conditions of Entry

 For international students, it is a condition of entry that upon acceptance, you must provide evidence of having an Australian Student Visa (subclass 500).